Jovaan-Whitton/Foundations-of-Active-Directory/README.md

 ---

+## Why Active Directory Matters
+Active Directory serves as the backbone of identity and access management in nearly all enterprise Windows networks.
+Mastering its functionality is critical for:
+- Securing digital assets and managing permissions
+- Detecting misconfigurations or privilege escalations
+- Supporting user lifecycle operations within organizations
+- Laying the foundation for red and blue team security operations

+---

 ## Objectives
 - Understand the structure of Active Directory and how domain components are organized
 - Perform enumeration of users, groups, and domain controllers